sanjayjonckheere/iN_iS_Tee_One/README.md

 ```

 **'BGR'->'RGB'**
 R(ed)G(reen)B(lue) is the colour model for the sensing, representation, and display of images.
-These are the primary colours of light (although light itself is an electromagnetic wave and colourless) and maximises the range perceived by the eyes and brain.
+These are the primary colours of light (although light itself is an electromagnetic wave and colourless) and maximise the range perceived by the eyes and brain.
 Because we are working with screens that emit light instead of pigments, we use RGB.

 The model formats the input image as batch size, channels, height and width as a NumPy-array in the form of BGR.
 VGG19 was trained using Caffe which uses OpenCV to load images and has BGR by default, therefore 'BGR'→'RGB' or x = x[:, :, ::-1].